-- (a) No structure or use shall be located in a required setback or in areas designated for private or common open space on an approved Site Plan. - (b) The required front setback shall be measured and provided from the right-of-way line or private roadway as applicable to the structure or use. - (c) On a corner lot, the owner shall designate one street frontage as the front lot line, and all other street frontages shall be designated as side street lot line(s). - (d) The minimum rear yard setback shall be provided on a lot or site between the rear lot line and a rear yard line established at a distance equal to the required rear yard or setback. - (e) The minimum side yard setback shall be provided on a lot or site, between all side lot lines and a side yard line established at a distance equal to the required side yard or setback and extending from the front yard line to the rear yard line. - (f) On corner lots where potential front and side lot lines create a continuous curve, a radial line intersecting the midpoint of the curve shall be deemed the boundary between the yards.
+(a) No structure or use shall be located in a required setback or in areas designated for private or common open space on an approved Site Plan.

+- (b) The required front setback shall be measured and provided from the right-of-way line or private roadway as applicable to the structure or use. - (c) On a corner lot, the owner shall designate one street frontage as the front lot line, and all other street frontages shall be designated as side street lot line(s). - (d) On corner lots where potential front and side lot lines create a continuous curve, a radial line intersecting the midpoint of the curve shall be deemed the boundary between the yards.